*This post has been updated to reflect the 2018 ASWB exam blueprint changes.

 Content Area II.
 Assessment and Intervention Planning

 The second content area of the exam tests your knowledge of clinical assessment and interventions.
-Specifically, be prepare to respond to three categories of questions:
+Specifically, be prepared to respond to three categories of questions:

 • Client advocacy